ayrapetovai/dfm/README.md

 exists - true/false, if file or directory present in filesystem.
 - Successful `add` subcommand modifies the creation and modification time of the source file to be equal to the modification time of the target file and to each other.
-- Successful `apply` subcommand modifies times the same way as `add` subcommand.
+- Successful `pull` subcommand modifies times the same way as `add` subcommand.

 Regular run (non init subcommand):
 1. try to read ~/.config/dfm/config.toml,